We are working on updating this book for the latest version. Some content might be out of date.

 The default time is changed to 5 minutes

-The cluster will still perform promotions as necessary to get the cluster back to
+primaries.
+The cluster will still perform promotions as necessary to get the

 What happens if the node comes back after the timeout expires, but before the cluster has finished moving shards around?
 In this case, Elasticsearch will check to see if the on-disk data matches the current "live" data in the primary shard.
 If the two shards are identical — meaning there have been no new documents, updates or deletes — the master will cancel the on-going rebalancing and restore the on-disk data.